A Guide to Healthcare Risk Management Planning

 Risk management is an essential piece of the puzzle for achieving the following goals:

 One of the first and most essential steps in risk management is to put a formal plan in place to reduce the risk of something happening, as well as one to help your staff properly address and resolve an issue if one occurs.
-(See Creating a Risk Management Plan.)
+(See the section on “How to Create a Risk Management Plan” in our table of contents.)

 The key to creating a successful risk management plan is to tailor it to the specific needs, services, and resources of your practice environment.
 For example, an outpatient surgery center provides very different services from that of an outpatient PT clinic, and therefore will have a wider set of risks to plan for.
 For instance, surgery centers will need to plan for numerous surgery complications, while a physical therapy center would not.